leifliddy/asahi-fedora-builder/README.md

 ### Notes

 - ```qemu-user-static``` is also needed if building the image on a ```non-aarch64``` system
-- Until this PR is merged into the next `mkosi` release <https://github.com/systemd/mkosi/pull/1264/commits>
-  install mksoi from main:
+- Until version 15.x is released for Fedora, install mksoi from git:
-  `python3 -m pip install --user git+https://github.com/systemd/mkosi.git`
+  `python3 -m pip install --user git+https://github.com/systemd/mkosi.git@v15.1`

 ### Notes